-The Cumberland County Exhibition, under the auspices of the Oxford Agriculture Society, has been operation since 1918.
+The Cumberland County Exhibition, under the auspices of the Oxford Agriculture Society, has been in operation since 1918.
 It was started as a one-day show,changed to 2 and then 3 days and now runs a full 6 days including 4H events.
-The Blueberry Harvest Festival was added in 1988.
+The Wild Blueberry Harvest Festival was added in 1988.
 The 15-member Board of Directors consists entirely of volunteers.

 The week-long Exhibition consists of various activities including a queens' pageant, talent show, various farm animals, 4-H day, different displays and vendors and more.
 Several contests run throughout the week as well as a parade to end off the festivities.
 The Cumberland County Exhibition runs the last week in August.

-At the June, 1973 supper meeting of the Oxford Area Lions it was unanimously decided that the club would undertake the project of building a Lions Recreation Centre in the Town of Oxford.
+At the June, 1973 supper meeting of the Oxford Area Lions Club it was unanimously decided that the club would undertake the project of building a Lions Recreation Centre in the Town of Oxford.
 Following the collapse of the old Oxford Hippodrome rink several years previous Oxford had been without a proper skating rink.
 It was decided that a multi-purpose building should be erected on Waverley Street at the site where the Oxford Hippodrome once stood.

 On October 1978 total funds being realized were in the amount of $450,000.
 Of this amount $135,000 had been received in the form of grants from the Nova Scotia Department of Recreation, $31,000 donated by the Oxford Area Lions and the balance from donations by nearly every person, group and organization in Oxford and the surrounding area.
 Many local businesses, contractors and citizens also donated the use of their trucks, dozers and loaders along with the donation of supplies for the initial construction of the Centre.